Freed Taliban hostage says wife was raped

 Before Boyle's arrival in Canada, his father, Patrick, told CNN that his son had described the rescue mission during a phone call.

-"The five of them being in the back of a car being transferred and a car being stopped, surrounded by, Josh described, 35 Pakistani Army officials," Patrick Boyle said.
+"The five of them being in the back of a car being transferred and a car being stopped, surrounded by, Josh described, 35 Pakistani army officials," Patrick Boyle said.

-"A firefight breaking out, that all five captors had been killed by the Pakistani Army, and all five of our Boyles are safe and okay.
+"A firefight breaking out, that all five captors had been killed by the Pakistani army, and all five of our Boyles are safe and okay.
 Josh said he was hit with some shrapnel and our governments have confirmed that he was damaged in the leg.
 That's all we know right now about that."

 Boyle said the sudden turn of events was nothing short of miraculous.